 Vietnam.vn - Nền tảng quảng bá Việt Nam

-World's largest electric passenger ferry
+The world's largest electric passenger ferry.

-Viking Line's Helios passenger ferry can carry 2,000 passengers and 650 vehicles across the Gulf of Finland at a speed of 42.5 km/h.
+Viking Line's Helios passenger ferry model can carry 2,000 passengers and 650 vehicles across the Gulf of Finland at a speed of 42.5 km/h.

 Báo Khoa học và Đời sốngBáo Khoa học và Đời sống16/06/2025